Making money online is now the norm for many. Some ways are quick and easy, and some take longer and a lot more effort.

 Buy domain names to sell on for profit.

-It can be a good way to make money except that you have to be quick and pick up clever urls before anyone else realises they will be popular.
+This can be a good way to make money, except that you have to be quick and pick up clever URLs before anyone else realises they will be popular.

-Here are the three top things you need to do to pick winning urls:
+So, here are the three top things you need to do to pick winning URLs:

 2. Pick a quirky domain name, or a selection of URLs with the same theme – that way you’ll have built up a good portfolio.
 It won’t cost you much, but a company that works in that area and needs a word or phrase like the one you’ve picked would pay decent money for the domains.